MLeganes/42Born2BeRoot/README.md

 # 42Born2beRoot

-**Born2BeRoot** is about administration a linux system on a virtual machine.
+**Born2BeRoot** is a project to administrate a linux system on a virtual machine.

 # Debian vs CentOS
 Debian is easy and more familiar.
 CentOS no more mantenance.

 # SELinux (Security-Enhanced Linux)
 For CentOS.
+Like AppArmor.

 https://debian-handbook.info/browse/stable/sect.selinux.html